a-premo/react-portfolio/README.md

 # react-portfolio
-React website hosted on docker/aws
+React website built with docker and hosted on AWS ECS fargate - utilizing terraform